AhmedYahyaE/laravel-multi-vendor-e-commerce-application/README.md

 # Laravel Multi-vendor E-commerce Application (Mega Project)
 Multi-vendor E-commerce is a large-scale project/application built with Laravel framework.
 The application contains comprehensive and feature-rich modules and functionalities.
 It is designed to provide a robust platform for businesses to create their online marketplaces, allowing multiple vendors to sell their products and manage their stores within a single platform.
 Additionally, the application has its own dedicated extensive API, which requires authentication using Laravel Passport package.

-Frontend technologies used: jQuery, AJAX, and many JavaScript/jQuery libraries and plugins.
+Frontend technologies used: jQuery, AJAX, and many JavaScript & jQuery libraries and plugins.

 ## Features:
 1- Third-pary API Integration (Shiprocket API integration (for shipping and order management services)).